Man sits in front of SpiceJet flight which was about to take off; damages chopper

 The CISF Deputy Commandant Virendra Singh told PTI that the Udaipur-bound flight with 46 passengers on board got delayed by an hour.
 The intruder has been identified as Yogesh Tripathi, a resident of Bhopal.

-Singh also added, "The intruder was overpowered by CISF personnel within seconds when he ran towards the airport's apron, before he could enter the runway."
+Singh also added, "The intruder was overpowered by CISF personnel within seconds when he ran towards the airport's apron before he could enter the runway."